 - Lambda function

-- S3 Bucket for your CSV Files that the Lambda process can read from (Note: this Lambda function will only receive notifications for
+- S3 Bucket for your CSV files that the Lambda process can read from.
+This Lambda function will only receive notifications for CSV extension files.

-- Role allowing for the creation of the above
+- Role allowing for the creation of the S3 Bucket

 - Policy to allow Lambda to receive S3 upload event in the new bucket

 Follow the direct link to the application or open the AWS Serverless Application Repository and search for braze-user-attribute-import.
-Note that you must check the Show apps that create custom IAM roles and resource policies checkbox to see this application.
+You must check the Show apps that create custom IAM roles and resource policies checkbox to see this application.
 The application creates a policy for the Lambda to read from the newly created S3 bucket.

 Click Deploy and let AWS create all the necessary resources.